peoro/scontainers/src/processors/README.md

 new Range( 10, p(0) )::map( squareFn )::filter( p(1) )::reduce::compile( sumFn )
 ```

-When compiling, If we detect that the same non-Literal-nor-Identifier expression is used in multiple places,
-we should store that in a variable.

 Stuff like `sorted` should have `len`, `get`, maybe(?) `nth` (it's log n, hmmm, maybe another name? logNth? lol), but no iteration etc.

 ### Properties: